Margaret Isely

 Margaret Isely (August 13, 1921 – July 23, 1997) was an American businesswoman, organic food activist, nutritionist, political activist and peace activist.
 She is best known for founding the health food chain Natural Grocers in 1955 along with her husband Philip Isely.
-She was co-founder of the Global Ratification and Elections Network (GREN) and World Constitution and Parliament Association (WCPA) along with her husband Philip Isely.
+She was co-founder of the World Constitution and Parliament Association (WCPA) and Global Ratification and Elections Network (GREN) along with her husband Philip Isely.

 Early life

 Born as Margaret Ann Sheesley, on August 13, 1921, she grew up in Illinois.
 She worked as a waitress.

 In 1946, while pursuing a business degree at Antioch College, Margaret met Henry Philip Isely, who had previously served prison time as a conscientious objector during World War II.
 They married June 12, 1948.

 Birth of Vitamin Cottage

 Margaret's journey into the world of nutrition began while working as an "Acting Dietitian" at the Antioch tea room and exploring the writings (the book Let's Get Well) of influential and controversial nutritionist Adelle Davis.
 Her personal health struggles, including a chronic infection following the birth of her second child, led her to question Western medicine and seek alternative approaches for healing.

 Margaret began incorporating an organic diet consisting of fruits, vegetables, naturally raised meat and dairy, and supplements, like fish oil.
 Embracing this regimen, her health improved significantly.
 Margaret and her husband, Philip, recognized the potential health benefits of natural eating.
 They began distributing nutrition books and taking supplement orders door-to-door, laying the foundation for their business.
 Their dedication and perseverance paid off, and by 1958, they opened their first health food store called the Builder’s Foundation in Lakewood, Colorado.
 In 1963, the Iselys converted a cottage-style house into their new store, inspiring the name change to Vitamin Cottage.

 Now it is run by the second-generation siblings Zephyr, Kemper, and Heather with more than 160 retail grocery stores in around 20 states of US.